gjwgit/wajig/docs/README.md

 Togaware Pty Ltd, supporting open source software since the 1980's.

-Written in Python, wajig uses traditional Debian administration and user tools including apt-get, aptitude, dpkg, apt-cache, and others.
+Written in Python, wajig uses traditional Debian administration and user tools including apt-get, aptitude, dpkg, apt-cache, and very many others.

-wajig has evolved over many years and was rewritten from its original shell script to be a Python program soon after the development of Python.
+Wajig has evolved over many years and was rewritten from its original shell script to be a fully fledged Python program.

 Philosophy
 ----------